LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-08-07-continuous-flows.md

 In this post I will attempt to give an introduction to _continuous normalising flows_, an evolution of normalising flows that translate the idea of training a discrete set of transformations to approximate a posterior, into training an [ODE](https://en.wikipedia.org/wiki/Ordinary_differential_equation) or vector field to do the same thing.

 ---

-___UNDER CONSTRUCTION, DO NOT TRUST OR LET WHAT IS WRITTEN REFLECT ME AS A PERSON/RESEARCHER PLEASE___

 ---

 ## Table of Contents